NLnetLabs/cascade/doc/manual/source/before-you-start.rst

    authoritative nameserver must support.

-One possible authoritative server that could be used up and downstream of Cascade is our authoritative nameserver `NSD <https://nlnetlabs.nl/nsd>`__, but any authoritative nameserver can be used instead, assuming that it supports transferring zones via XFR zone transfers to and from Cascade.
+One possible authoritative server that could be used up and downstream of Cascade is `NSD <https://nlnetlabs.nl/nsd>`_, but any solution can be used provided that it supports transferring zones via XFR zone transfers to and from Cascade.

 Intended Audience
 -----------------